c4pp4/gentoo-unity7/docs/build_instructions.md

    `emerge -av gentoo-unity-env`

-6. Previous emerge command installs `unity-base/gentoo-unity-env` package.
-The package, among other things, generates emerge command needed to be applied and displays it as a warning message in pkg_postinst phase. **Rebuild all affected packages**.
+6. Previous emerge command installs *'unity-base/gentoo-unity-env'* package.
+The package, among other things, generates emerge command needed to be applied and displays it as a warning message in pkg_postinst phase. **Rebuild all affected packages**, if any.

    FOR EXAMPLE, YOU CAN SEE:
    ```